Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 1) Properties of Qubits

-In the domain of classical computing, the bit, with possible states $0$ or $1$, serves as the fundamental unit of information.
-This binary state system can represent a physical system with two clearly distinguishable states, exemplified by the widely utilized high and low-level electrical signals.
+In classical computing, the bit, which can have a value of either $0$ or $1$, serves as the fundamental unit of information.
+This binary state system can represent a physical system with two clearly distinguishable states, such as the widely used high and low-level electrical signals.

-Conversely, in QC, the basic information unit is the quantum bit (qubit).
-A qubit has the capability to physically manifest in a variety of forms.
-Examples of this include the ground state and the first excited state of an electron within a hydrogen atom; the $+\frac 1 2$ and $-\frac 1 2$ components of a proton’s spin in any given direction; or the clockwise and anti-clockwise circular polarization of light.
-A notable distinction of qubits, as opposed to classical bits, is their ability to exist not merely in a binary state of `dimorphism' but also in any intermediary phase between these two states, a phenomenon known as linear superposition.
-Adhering to Postulate 1, a qubit can be mathematically represented as a unit vector within a two-dimensional Hilbert space, as delineated in eq. (\ref{two-hilb})
+The fundamental unit of information in QC is the quantum bit, or qubit.
+Unlike classical bits, which exist strictly in one of two states ($0$ or $1$), qubits can assume multiple physical forms.
+Examples include the ground and excited states of an electron in a hydrogen atom, the spin states of a proton ($+\frac 1 2$ and $-\frac 1 2$), or the clockwise and counterclockwise circular polarization of light.
+A key distinction of qubits is their ability to exist in a superposition, where they can simultaneously represent both $0$ and $1$, as well as any linear combination of these states.
+Mathematically, a qubit is represented as a unit vector in a two-dimensional Hilbert space, as described by Postulate 1 and shown in eq. (\ref{two-hilb}).